-The Auditors, M/s N. Nityananda & Co., Chartered Accountants, Bangalore were appointed as Statutory auditors at the last AGM for a period of 5 years, subject to ratification by the shareholders at every Annual General Meeting.
-Being eligible, their appointment is now being placed before the shareholders for ratification.
+The Auditors, M/s N. Nityananda & Co., Chartered Accountants, Bangalore were appointed as Statutory auditors at the AGM held on 26.09.2014 for a period of 5 years, subject to ratification by the shareholders at every Annual General Meeting.
+Being eligible, their appointment as Statutory Auditors for Financial year 2016-17 is now being placed before the shareholders for ratification.